philo-groves/fiddlesticks/README.md

 Use the facade crate unless you intentionally want direct low-level crate control.

+The underlying crates are publishable and can be used directly, but they are more likely to receive breaking changes as internals evolve.
+For long-term stability, prefer `fiddlesticks` as the primary dependency.

 ```toml
 [dependencies]
 fiddlesticks = { path = "./fiddlesticks", features = ["provider-openai"] }